Kazitanvirazad/CSV4POJO/README.md

 <h4>Contribution</h4>
-<span>You are welcome to contribute to this project by writing unit test
+<span>You are welcome to contribute to this project by improving performance, or adding new features.
+Feel free to fork
-cases, improving performance, or adding new features.
-Feel free to fork the repository, create pull requests, or open issues.</span>
+the repository, create pull requests, or open issues.</span>

 <h4>Feedback</h4>